AlabamaASRL/asset_asrl/doc/tutorials/ODEGuide.rst

 To simplify the process of defining Vector functions adhering to the state space formalism, we provide the :code:`ODEArguments` class inside of the :code:`OptimalControl` module.
-This class is a thin wrapper around the :code:`Arguments` class that allows you to index relevant sub-vectors and elements of an ODE's inputs in a clearer way than using Arguments.
+This class is a thin wrapper around the :code:`Arguments` class that allows you to index relevant sub-vectors and elements of an ODE's inputs in a clearer way than using :code:`Arguments`.
 To construct :code:`ODEArguments` we pass the number of state variables,control variables, and ODE parameters (if any).
 The total input size will be the sum of :code:`XVars`,:code:`PVars`, and :code:`UVars` plus 1 for time.
 We can the address the relevant sub-vectors of our input using the :code:`X/U/PVec()` methods.
 These methods are return regular